 - Alpha blending

 Consider the below example to illustrate how slightly different masks can cause significant visual differences in composition.
 The top image is the original image which has a stuffed toy on a bright blue background.
 Shown below it in the first column are two masks generated by two different algorithms.
-The masks look very similar; however when extraction is done using the first, the blue light is still partially visible on the subject’s hair as shown in the second column.
+The masks look very similar; however, when the extraction is done using the first, the blue light is still partially visible on the subject's hair, as shown in the second column.

 Even small errors in the mask, such as missing tiny gaps, can cause obvious visual discrepancies when composing on a new background.
 Below we see the original image on the top and masks produced by two algorithms on the right.

-A range of errors in the first mask are visible.
+A range of errors in the first mask is visible.
 Large gaps like the one near the shoulder are clearly visible when the subject is placed on the green background, but so are the tiny ones around and within the curly hair.
-If these gaps are left out then parts of the old background are placed on the new one making the image look synthetic.
+If these gaps are left out, then parts of the old background are placed on the new one making the image look synthetic.

-In conclusion we saw that background removal is a delicate process that requires transparency prediction to get it right.
-Using the map generated in the removal process, we are able to extract the subject and compose on a new background.
 We discussed three important considerations that affect the realism of the compositions and the level of accuracy and detail expected from algorithms that attempt to produce these masks.
-To accomplish this we must rely on advanced machine learning and computer vision methods that we will cover in a future post.
+To accomplish this, we must rely on advanced machine learning and computer vision methods that we will cover in a future post.